risingwavelabs/risingwave-docs/docs/sql/udf/udf-rust.md

 You can find more usages in these [functions](https://docs.rs/arrow_udf/0.1.0/arrow_udf/attr.function.html) and more examples in these [tests](https://github.com/risingwavelabs/arrow-udf/blob/main/arrow-udf/tests/tests.rs).

 Currently we only support a limited set of data types, `timestamptz` and complex array types are not supported yet.
-See the [data type mapping](udf-rust.md#data-type-mapping) section for details.
+See the [Data type mapping](udf-rust.md#data-type-mapping) section for details.

 ## 3. Build the project